Student Accounts

 At the discretion Wentworth, tuition and fees are subject to change at any time.

-• Certificate Programs – See Center for Continuing Education schedule for current rates
+• Certificate Programs – See Work Force Development website for current rates: https://pro.wit.edu/

 Undergraduate students who take fewer than twelve (12) credits in a semester will be charged per credit rather than the flat full-time rate.
 Undergraduate students who overload (take more than twenty (20) credits in a semester) will be charged at the per credit rate for each credit over twenty (20).
 Part-time students who are approved to take a full-time undergraduate course will pay the full-time per-credit rate for that course.
 Graduate students who take an undergraduate course will pay the graduate per-credit rate for that course.

-A Technology Fee in the amount of $300 will be charged each semester to all undergraduate students enrolled in more than one course.
-The Technology Fee supports digital services such as internet access, e-mail, security, help services, software, computer labs, library resources, and wireless networks.
+A Comprehensive Service Fee of $600 will be charged each semester to all undergraduate students enrolled in more than one course.
+The Comprehensive Service Fee covers the cost of a variety of programs including orientation, graduation, the use of the fitness center, and some club events.
+The fee also supports digital services such as internet access, e-mail, security, help services, software, computer labs, library resources, and wireless networks.

 Living Accommodations